Azure-Samples/azure-opensource-labs/4-postgres-citus/README.md

 select * from github_rollup_1min order by total_events desc limit 10;
 ```

-As you can see, we've got some very useful information for user activity dashboards.
+As you can see, we've got some very useful information for user activity dashboards, and thanks to the rollup query we're able to get aggregate results very quickly.
+This will let us build extremely responsive applications that give detailed information over huge datasets.